bluebearie3/bluebearie3/README.md

-- 👋 Hi, I’m @bluebearie3
+- 👋 Hi, My name is Bea Marie Braña
+  I am a first year college student at DFCAMCLP-Satellite Campus
-- 👀 I’m interested in ...
+- 👀 I’m interested in
+  * Coding
+  * Drafting
+  * Designing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently taking BS Information System

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Contact
+  Email: branabeamarie170@gmail.com

+  Contact no: 09450818073

 <!---
 bluebearie3/bluebearie3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.